mbaze/bzpack/README.md

 1. Strings of uncompressed bytes (literals).
 2. Reusable byte sequences represented as offset-length pairs (phrases).

-The way literals and phrases are encoded is different for every format.
-Each of them makes different trade-offs and the efficiency also depends on the nature of input data.
+The way literals and phrases are encoded is different for every format and the resulting efficiency also depends on the nature of input data.
 Therefore, it's best to try multiple options.

 ### A Note on Elias-Gamma Encoding